‘The Last of Us’ and other heartbreaking moments in video games

 While some people may be revelling in love and fuzzy feeling this Valentine’s Day, some might prefer to dwell on heartache and pain.
 Don’t ask why.
 Perhaps Valentine’s brings out the masochist hidden in them.
 Perhaps you like the pain because your heart feels numb and you haven’t felt anything in years.

 Well if you’re of those people and you have no money to talk to a shrink, then pursue this list of some of the most heartbreaking moments in video games.
 “Why can’t it be movies?”, you ask.
 Because films are too common.
 There’s nothing like playing a game and getting your emotions utterly wrecked.
-It’s a different kind of hurt, and maybe a different kind of hurt is what you need this Valentine’s.
+It’s a different kind of hurt.

 Fair warning: spoilers are ahead for these games as well as for the first season and very likely the second season of HBO’s The Last of Us.
 You’ve been warned.